Stan Lee Remembered at Hollywood Tribute: His ‘Greatest Creation Was Himself’

 Stan Lee may not have had the power of immortality, but his legacy and impact on pop culture will surely live on forever.

 Longtime friend and filmmaker Kevin Smith hosted “Excelsior!
 A Celebration of the Amazing, Fantastic, Incredible & Uncanny Life of Stan Lee” at the TCL Chinese Theatre in Hollywood on Wednesday night.
 Lee, who died on Nov.
-12, 2018 at age 95, helped create some of the most iconic superheroes in history for Marvel Comics, including Spider-Man, Iron Man, Thor, Hulk, Black Panther, Dr. Strange and the X-Men.
+12 at age 95, helped create some of the most iconic superheroes in history for Marvel Comics, including Spider-Man, Iron Man, Thor, Hulk, Black Panther, Dr. Strange, and the X-Men.

-“I remember Stan meeting [‘Spider-Man’ star] Tom Holland for the first time,” Sean Gunn, one of the stars of “Guardians of the Galaxy Vol. 2” told Variety.
-“The thing you have to know about Stan is that he was always f–king with people all the time.
+“I remember Stan meeting [‘Spider-Man’ star] Tom Holland for the first time,” Sean Gunn, one of the stars of “Guardians of the Galaxy” told Variety.
+“The thing you have to know about Stan is that he was always f—ing with people all the time.
 He never stopped doing it.
-He said ‘Tom, everyone tells me that you’re the perfect Spider-Man, but I can’t see it.’
+He said, ‘Tom, everyone tells me that you’re the perfect Spider-Man, but I can’t see it.’
 Tom’s face fell and Stan laughed.
 He looked around and winked at the people who knew he was messing around.”

 Smith first met Lee while filming “Mallrats” in 1995 after writing a small role specifically for the comic legend.
 A short meeting about how inaccurate the character was to Lee’s actual persona soon led to a 23-year friendship.

-In the final pages of many of his comics, Lee penned “Stan’s Soapbox,” letters that he wrote that spoke to the reader in a humorous, honest way.
-No other creator developed such a direct relationship with their legions of adoring fans.
+In the final pages of many of his comics, Lee penned “Stan’s Soapbox,” letters he wrote that spoke to the reader in a humorous, honest way.
+Few other creators developed such a direct relationship with their legions of adoring fans.

 “He had such a personality that came across the pages,” “Star Wars” star Mark Hamill said during a panel.
 “He put a human face on what it was like to work for a comic company.
 He had catchphrases, like ‘Excelsior,’ and ‘Stan’s Soapbox.’
 You really felt like you knew him.
 He branded that company.
 He was the figurehead.
 He was the guy, Stan the Man.”